 4. Founders & Team

 The website may have many features and benefits to lure the prospective customers, but information about such benefits needs to be highlighted as the visitor may not search for such information.
-Striking benefits for example are free shipping, ease in transacting online, ability to track the order and bill me option.
-Similarly, today’s deal and shopping cart are also known to capture the visitor’s attention, for no good reason than it is unexpected benefit on offer.
+Striking benefits for example are free shipping, ease in transacting online, the ability to track the order, and the bill me option.
+Similarly, today’s deal and shopping cart are also known to capture the visitor’s attention, for no good reason than it is an unexpected benefit on offer.